Creevykeel court cairn

 Creevykeel is a massive wedge shaped pile of stones arranged on an east/west axis.
 The chamber and court open to the east; the ground is falling away gently towards the sea, so the monument is facing up a gradual slope.
 The cairn measures 55 x 25 meters, with the wide edge to the east and tapers away to a tail on the west end.
 A narrow passage, which may have been roofed originally leads into the massive inner court, which can easily hold 100 people.
 The court measures 15 x 9 meters.

 This watercolour of Creeveykeel from August 1880 by William Wakeman gives an idea of the original form of the monument.
 Wakeman reports that the top of the lintol was 9 feet above the chamber floor.
-Copyright Sligo County Library.
+Image © Sligo County Library.

 Wakeman's 1880 illustration of Creevykeel, above, shows the entrance lintol standing upright over the doorway, pictured from within the chamber.
 The effect of the court stones rising to a point over the suggests a much more imposing facade, which supported the undoubtedly massive capstone of the chamber.
 There is an example of such a chamber with a monsterous roofstone still in position at Shawly in Co Donegal.

 By the time Hencken arrived to excavate the Creevykeel in 1935, the lintol stone was lying in the chamber, having been pushed over some thirty years before by three bored local brothers.
-As he says in his comments about the folklore of Creevykeel (below), many of the locals remembered the lintol in its standing position; but when he replaced the stone, he put it back in a horizontal position.
-This could never have worked in the neolithic, as there is a lip on the inside of the flat lintol that cracks many people on the head as they enter (you can see it in the picture below).
+As he says in his comments about the folklore of Creevykeel, many of the locals remembered the lintol in its standing position; but when he replaced the stone, he put it back in a horizontal position.
+This could never have worked in the neolithic, as there is a lip on the inside of the flat lintol that cracks many people on the head as they enter.

 Sunset at Creevykeel; the monument has no apparent astronomical function.
-Notice the 'lip' on the inner end of the lintol: watch your head!!
+Notice the 'lip' on the inner end of the lintol: watch your head as you enter!

 A corbel stone on the left as you enter the chamber appears to have been worked: a hemispherical boss protudes from the stone.
 There may have been another facing it on the other side of the doorway.
 The chamber, which is some 9 x 4 meters in area, is divided into two sections by a pair of uprights, leaving an outer and an inner sanctum (C1 and C2 in Hencken's report).
 At the back of the inner chamber is a large flat diamond-shaped slab, is similar in form to the engraved key-slab within Cairn T at Loughcrew, and other megalithic backstones.